 Jesus is the light that shines in the darkness, and darkness cannot overcome it.
 He is our object of focus; he is the light that guilds our steps.

-Many Christians get distracted by focusing on the “darkness” that seems surrounds them, they focus on less important things, on the presenter of the word of God and pay little or no attention to the word itself.
+Many Christians get distracted by focusing on the “darkness” that seems to surround them, they focus on less important things, on the presenter of the word of God, and pay little or no attention to the word itself.
 That was what must have happened in the Church of Corinth.
 Paul came preaching the gospel of Christian freedom, freedom from the power of the law to live by grace.
-He was probably mistook for a mere freedom fighter, one who has come to fight to free them from ‘Pharisaic burden’; they followed him and not Christ the light.
+He was probably mistaken for a mere freedom fighter, he was mistaken for one who has come to fight to free them from the ‘Pharisaic burden’; they followed him and not Christ the light.

 The question is; who are you following?
-Are you following Paul, Apollos, Cephas or Christ?
-Are you taking side with man or with God?
+Are you following Paul, Apollos, Cephas, or Christ?
+Are you taking sides with humans or with God?
 Many Catholics get distracted when they hear any form of scandal in the Church, do not be distracted.
 Do not confuse the massagers with the message.
 Many tend to follow men and women “of God” rather than God himself.
-They are distracted to follow eloquence, dramatic performances and thunderous voices than the message of Christ.
-I am not against eloquence or thunderous voices but we must not be distracted by them, remember that Christ is the light that shines in darkness.
+They are distracted to follow eloquence, dramatic performances, and thunderous voices than the message of Christ.
+I am not against eloquence or thunderous voices but we must not be distracted by them, remember that Christ is the light that shines in the darkness.